DZMM: Expansion of programming: 2017–2020

-2020: COVID-19 programming changes and forced shutdown
+COVID-19 and forced shutdown: 2020

-On March 18, 2020, ABS-CBN revives its weekday morning line-up with DZMM morning programs for the first time in the years as provisional programming, temporarily replacing the broadcasts of Umagang Kay Ganda and all ABS-CBN Regional morning programming, which were ordered to halt in order to support government efforts to fight COVID-19, leading to the television simulcasts, nationwide, of Garantisadong Balita, Kabayan and Radyo Patrol Balita Alas Siyete.
-On the same day, the ANC, as an emergency measure, temporarily simulcast DZMM programs to local and international viewers but with own commercials, only breaking away for the English-language flagship newscast Top Story.
+On March 18, 2020 ABS-CBN revived its DZMM weekday morning line-up for the first time in years, temporarily replacing Umagang Kay Ganda and all ABS-CBN regional morning programs, which were ordered to halt in order to support government efforts to fight COVID-19.
+This led to the nationwide television simulcasts of Garantisadong Balita, Kabayan, and Radyo Patrol Balita Alas Siyete.
+As an emergency measure on the same day, the ABS-CBN News Channel (ANC) temporarily simulcast DZMM programs to local and international viewers but with their own commercials, only breaking away from them for the English-language flagship newscast Top Story.
+On March 19 DZMM formally stopped the replay broadcasts of ABS-CBN news and current affairs programming at 1:00 p.m., which had commenced after the temporary halt of broadcasts of Good Vibes, and replaced them with a simulcast from ANC.

-On March 19, 2020, DZMM, formally stopped the replay broadcasts of ABS-CBN News and Current Affairs programming at 1:00 p.m. (which began Monday as a result of the decision for the temporary halt of broadcasts of Good Vibes) and replaced them with a simulcast from the ABS-CBN News Channel, another unprecedented decision, thus DZMM became the first radio station in many years, since the end of English broadcasts on DZRJ in the 2010s, to air English language news programming on the AM band and by extension DZMM TeleRadyo became a pioneer in airing bilingual (Filipino and English) news programming in both cable and digital free-to-air television.
-The English broadcasts aired from 1:00 p.m. (following Headline Pilipinas) to 10:00 p.m., Tuesdays, Thursdays and Sundays, with ANC's relay of DZMM programs on Mondays, Wednesdays, Fridays and Saturdays (Mondays, Wednesdays and Fridays starting at 8:00 a.m. to 10:00 p.m. following Early Edition), with a break at 9:00 a.m. for Market Edge during trading days in the Philippine Stock Exchange and 5:00 p.m. for Top Story.
-With this programming strategy, DZMM TeleRadyo aired The World Tonight for the first time on digital television on Tuesday, Thursday and Sunday nights for the first time since 1999, while taking a 6:30 p.m. break for the simulcast of TV Patrol (weekdays only).
-After 10:00 p.m., DZMM 630 switched to hookup with sister station MOR 101.9, while TeleRadyo continued its simulcast of ANC regardless of schedule.
+With this unprecedented decision, DZMM became the first radio station since the end of English broadcasts on DZRJ in the 2010s to air English-language news programming on the AM band.
+By extension, DZMM TeleRadyo became a pioneer in airing bilingual Filipino and English news programming in both cable and digital free-to-air television.
+The English broadcasts aired from 1:00 p.m. to 10:00 p.m.
+Tuesdays, Thursdays, and Sundays, with ANC's relay of DZMM programs on Mondays, Wednesdays, Fridays, and Saturdays.
+Mondays, Wednesdays, and Fridays the relay ran from 8:00 a.m. to 10:00 p.m., following Early Edition, with a break at 9:00 a.m. for Market Edge during trading days in the Philippine Stock Exchange and at 5:00 p.m. for Top Story.
+With this programming strategy, DZMM TeleRadyo aired The World Tonight for the first time on digital television on Tuesday, Thursday, and Sunday nights, taking a 6:30 p.m. break for the simulcast of TV Patrol on weekdays only.
+After 10:00 p.m.
+DZMM 630 switched to a hookup with sister station MOR 101.9, while TeleRadyo continued its simulcast of ANC regardless of schedule.